-As a beginning to our story, below are the pictures we took of the house about a month before we actually bought it.
+As a beginning to our story, below are some of the pictures we took of the house, many of them about a month before we actually bought it.
 My wife and I had already spent a couple of weeks peeking in the windows (most of them were covered, but we could catch small glimpses of some rooms through the curtains), talking about the house, and dreaming of all the things we were going to do to the house.
 We already knew we wanted to buy the house, and didn’t much care what the inside looked like.

 However, it seemed somehow wrong/irresponsible/<insert adjective of your choice here> to buy a house without at least looking around with the current owner and taking some pictures.
 Make no mistake, though: we wanted the house, and even if we opened the front door and found something like this in the living room: